nbogie/express-notes/exercise-post-quotes.md

 The new quotes should be added to your quotes list, which is just an array in memory.

+You can assume the POSTed quotes are all in the correct JSON format.

 The route should be `/quotes` and the HTTP method should be POST.

 ## What should I start with?